jakeedgar/galactic-age/README.md

 * Run *NPM install* to install dependencies.
 * Run *NPM run build* to build the project environment.
 * Run *NPM run start* to run the program in your browser.
+* If you plan to update the project make sure you push the .gitignore file to github first by using *git add .gitignore* and then pushing it to your personal github.

 ## Known Bugs